YingHongTham/wormwiring/README.md

 eventaully dbaux.php too, but that has Unk,
 TODO put Unk class in it's own file..

+## Some things to resolve/clean up:
+-change scaling, in particular, figure out the right scaling for each database, performing the same analysis as described below

-TODO some cells, like AIZR from JSH, have contin with count = 0
-(select * from contin where type = 'neuron' and count = 0;)
-and this seems to freeze everything, (importerApp.viewer.controls.target becomes NaN and camera.position too)
+-some cells, like AIZR from JSH, have contin with count = 0 (select * from contin where type = 'neuron' and count = 0;) and this seems to freeze everything, (importerApp.viewer.controls.target becomes NaN and camera.position too)

-TODO scaling changed, but maybe need a bit of translation, try to make the aggregate volumes line up between N2U and JSH;
+TODO scaling changed, but maybe need a bit of translation,
-n2y seems to line up nicely though it's quite far away.

 TODO synapse balls and label disappear when aggregate volume present

 TODO save to file: do synapse filter too

 TODO perhaps allow load multiple cells in url?

+TODO for synapse viewer, it seems that if an image fails to load, then it crashes the mysql server and everything else breaks

 ## Figuring out the scaling for skeleton: